-Previous years in Australia have certainly seen some extreme weather & our properties drainage has been tested.
+Drainage issues can be a real issue in backyard gardens.
+Ensuring your property is managing its ground water will reduce the risk of flooding during any significant weather event.
+In previous years, Australia has certainly seen some extreme weather & our properties drainage has been tested.
 Our hearts go out to those of you who have been badly effected by flooding in the past, seeing homes & cars inundated by muddy waters.
-Lives were lost changing peoples lives forever.

 New estate developments ensure appropriate drainage is incorporated on residential blocks but in huge downpours neighbouring properties can often feed water onto your property.
 Larger blocks often don’t have any drainage to deal with ground water and so this will need to be addressed to ensure it is not proposing any risk to your house or that of your neighbours.